vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

 **These rules are NON-NEGOTIABLE.
 Skipping any of them is a review failure.**

-1. You MUST produce a COMPLETE Index Verification Table for EVERY column in JOIN ON and WHERE clauses — not just the ones you suspect are missing indexes.
-A partial table is unacceptable.
+1. You MUST check EVERY column used in JOIN ON and WHERE clauses for index coverage.
+Each missing or problematic index MUST be flagged as its own separate review comment using the structured format (Section 7).
+Do NOT summarize index findings into a single table or a single comment.
 2. You MUST explicitly check each item in the Completeness Checklist (Section 9) and include the filled checklist in your review output.
 3. You MUST use the structured output format (Section 7) for every issue.
 No free-form paragraphs.
 4. You MUST flag client-side aggregation that should be done in SQL as a separate issue with its own severity.